P0103 purpose code: Complete guide to advance export payments India

 Step 3: Share the P0103 code with your buyer

 Tell your foreign buyer to use P0103 as the purpose code when sending money.
-Most international payment platforms ask for this code during the transfer setup.
+Most international payment platforms and multi-currency accounts require this code during the transfer setup process.

 Send them: